Zabrane/pf/README.md

-in the unlikely case you want `printf` in a setting where you absolutely must ditch stdlib, `pf` is a simple reality hack that provides a bare minimum `printf()` at the price of one system call and one non-pedantic
+in the unlikely case you want `printf` in a setting where you absolutely must ditch stdlib, `pf` is a simple reality hack that provides a bare minimum `printf()` at a price of one system call and one non-pedantic
 warning:

 ```